 By Guest Blogger Randy Fulp

-Well, it’s almost Memorial Day weekend!
-Time to fire up the grill and sizzle some of your favorite dishes.
+It’s time to fire up the grill and sizzle some of your favorite dishes.
 Of course, if you’re like me you grill at any time of year but there is something special about the advent of summer with the days getting longer and the weather heating up that makes grilling even more fun.

 I’ve been asked to give a recipe or two that I’ve found in my years of amateur grilling which could prove useful in the days to come.
 What immediately comes to mind is my mother’s teriyaki sauce, which is the most versatile sauce/marinade I have ever encountered and is the most frequent recipe request I get when having people over.
 Then I thought I’d do something different and talk about a cooking method that I have recently found which has changed the way I do steaks on the grill.